MicrosoftDocs/customer-insights/ci-docs/audience-insights/activate-consent.md

 1. In the **Enable consent checks** section, set the toggle for the area you want to enable to **On**.

-1. Select the **Allow override of default consent rules** checkbox to enable admins to remove the enforced consent checks when they work in the selected area.
-In the dropdown menu, select where you want to allow overrides.
+1. Select the **Allow override of default consent rules** checkbox to remove the default consent checks enforced on a particular segment.
+In the dropdown menu, select where you want to allow overrides on.
-For example, if you allow overrides for [segments](segments.md), users can freely create new segments in audience insights.
-These segments might include customers who didn't give consent to have their data used.
-Those customers would be filtered from the segment if the default consent check is enforced.

 1. In the **Link consent to customer profiles** section, choose the attribute that is used as an identifier to link consent data to customer data.
 It's likely a phone number or an email address.